 As we are now heading into homeschooling middle school, we were on the lookout for a homeschool writing curriculum, that isn’t boring!
-Freddie although loves reading, absolutely hates writing!
-This is until we have started using WriteShop.
+Although my son loves reading, he absolutely hates writing!
+This is until we started using WriteShop.
+Carry on reading for my detailed Writeshop Review.

 I know having a dread of writing is fairly common, certainly with boys.
-So we spent a lot of time researching a great homeschool writing curriculum.
+So we spent a lot of time researching a great homeschool writing curriculum that would help.

 It had to be a full curriculum, as what we had done in elementary just wasn’t working.
 We kind of winged it!
 (We did that a lot in elementary grades!).
 To see what other curriculum we are using this year check out our 6th grade homeschool curriculum post.